 Instructors will now be able to make classic silent films like Georges Melies’ A Trip to the Moon, Charlie Chaplin’s seminal Keystone and Mutual comedies, Abel Gance’s anti-war masterpiece J’Accuse, Douglas Fairbanks‘ “Modern Everyman” comedies (such as Wild and Woolly), and dozens of others seminal films available to their students whenever they need to see them.

 Public Performance Rights

-North American Institutional Blu-ray/DVD Sales include physical Blu-ray and/or DVD copies with Public Performance Rights (PPR) in a classroom setting for non-profit institutions.
+North American institutional sales include physical blu-ray and/or DVD copies of silent films with Public Performance Rights (PPR) in a classroom setting for non-profit institutions.
 Films purchased without Public Performance Rights are restricted for individual viewing or face-to-face teaching in the classroom only.

 For more information, please e-mail email@example.com.

 Flicker Alley offers most of the classic and silent films in our collection for direct, on-campus streaming for academic use.
 North American Digital Site Licenses are now available which allow institutions to encode, locally host and stream at their colleges, universities or libraries.
 An institutional physical copy (as needed) is also included in the sale.